Thrive Leads Review: The Ultimate Email List Building Plugin?

 - Minimum duration.

-This is, of course, useful functionality for any optin plugin to possess — and all the best ones do.
+This is, of course, useful functionality for any optin plugin to possess — and all of the best ones do.
 However, Thrive Leads stands out from the crowd with one unique A/B testing feature.

-A/B Test Form Types
+A/B Test Different Form Types

 One of Thrive Leads’ best features is the ability to pit different types of forms against each other in split tests.
 For example, rather than analyzing the impact of headline tweaks, you can test whether, say, a popup form crushes the conversion rate of a slide-in.

-Now you can pick which types of forms you wish to include in your split test, and you can let Thrive Leads determine the winner using the same three criteria as before.
+Now, you can pick which types of forms you wish to include in your split test, and you can let Thrive Leads determine the winner using the same three criteria as before.